Richard Bozulich

-Richard Bozulich (born 1936) is an American author, publisher of Go books in English and college math professor.
+Richard Bozulich (born 1936) is an American author, publisher of Go books in English and college math instructor.
 He co-founded the Ishi Press.
 He has worked with several Japanese professional players.

-He has a regular go column in The Daily Yomiuri, Japan's largest English-language newspaper.
-He lives in Chigasaki, Japan.
+He had a regular go column in The Daily Yomiuri, which at that time was Japan's largest English-language newspaper.

+He lives in Chigasaki, Japan and has worked as an instructor of mathematics at Shonan Institute of Technology until 2005, physics and chemistry at a local college.
+His father and mother were from Dugi Otok, an island off Zadar in Croatia.

 In 2012 Bozulich was a candidate for Comptroller of New York City for the War Veterans Party.

 From university

 Bozulich was born in Los Angeles, California.
-He attended UCLA and in 1966 graduated from the University of California, Berkeley with a BA in mathematics.
+From 1955 to 1956, he attended UCLA, studying the foundations of mathematics in the philosophy department under Richard Montague.
+Eventually he graduated from the University of California, Berkeley in 1966 with a BA in mathematics.
 Bozulich had worked his way through college by buying and selling highly technical used books and upon graduation decided to become a book publisher.

-Ishi press
+Ishi Press

-He moved to Japan and in 1968 in partnership with Stuart Dowsey founded The Ishi Press, a book and magazine publishing company that primarily published books about the game of go.
+He moved to Japan and in 1967 in partnership with Stuart Dowsey founded The Ishi Press, a book and magazine publishing company that published books primarily about the game of go.